Skepta: 2018–2025: Ignorance Is Bliss, All In and collaborations

 Skepta featured on ASAP Rocky's "Praise the Lord (Da Shine)", which was released in May 2018.
 The single charted on the Billboard Hot 100.
 Also in May, Skepta released his single "Pure Water", which peaked at number 78 in the UK.
 He followed this in June with "Energy (Stay Far Away)" with Wizkid, which reached number 59.
 In 2020, Skepta appeared alongside Pop Smoke on Kid Cudi’s song “Show Out” from Cudi’s album Man on the Moon III: The Chosen.
 In December 2019, Skepta also appeared as himself in a Grand Theft Auto Online expansion as a radio host with Danny Brown.
 Brown also lent his voice to another fictional character in the game.
 He also collaborated with Gorillaz and Tony Allen on the song "How Far?" in May 2020.

 On 30 July 2021, Skepta released his EP, All In.

 In 2022, Skepta signed with Wasserman Music for worldwide representation.

 In October 2023, Skepta released "Can't Play Myself (A Tribute to Amy)", which samples Amy Winehouse's "Tears Dry on Their Own".
+The single peaked at number 28 on the UK Singles Chart.

 In January 2024, he apologised after artwork for his upcoming single, "Gas Me Up (Diligent)", received criticism online for bearing "unintentional but palpable allusions" to the Holocaust; the pictures in question depicted images from 1980s skinhead culture.
 In his apology, Skepta emphasised the unintended parallels, but vowed "to be more mindful going forward".

 In March 2025, Skepta featured on Playboi Carti's album Music, on the song "Toxic".
+In October 2025, he collaborated with Finessekid on the single "Sirens (From Ireland)"; the single peaked at number 66 on the UK Singles Chart.

+2026: Fork and Knife

+In August 2026, Skepta appeared at that year's Reading Music Festival, where he performed songs from his forthcoming sixth studio album, Fork and Knife.

+On 29 May 2026, he appeared on "Chippie", a single by French-Malian singer Aya Nakamura.
+On 31 July 2026, he appeared on a remix of "Gut Genug" by KitschKrieg and Blumengarten.
+On 18 September 2026, he released the single "Innocent Smile", in collaboration with Suggs and Chase & Status.